MicrosoftDocs/azure-stack-docs/azure-managed-lustre/blob-integration.md

 # Use Azure Blob storage with Azure Managed Lustre

-This article explains concepts for using the Azure blob integration with Azure Managed Lustre file systems.
+Azure Managed Lustre integrates with Azure Blob Storage to simplify the process of importing data from a blob container to a file system.
+You can also export data from the file system to a blob container for long-term storage.
+This article explains concepts for using blob integration with Azure Managed Lustre file systems.

 To understand the requirements and configuration needed for a compatible blob container, see [Blob integration prerequisites](amlfs-prerequisites.md#blob-integration-prerequisites-optional).

+## Blob integration overview

-Azure Managed Lustre supports both hierarchical and non-hierarchical namespaces for blobs with the following minor differences:
+Azure Managed Lustre works with storage accounts that have hierarchical namespace enabled and storage accounts with a non-hierarchical, or flat, namespace.
+The following minor differences apply:

-- With a hierarchical namespace container, Azure Managed Lustre reads POSIX attributes from the blob header.
+- For a storage account with hierarchical namespace enabled, Azure Managed Lustre reads POSIX attributes from the blob header.
-- With a non-hierarchical container, Azure Managed Lustre reads POSIX attributes from the blob metadata.
+- For a storage account that *does not* have hierarchical namespace enabled, Azure Managed Lustre reads POSIX attributes from the blob metadata.
 A separate empty file with the same name as your blob container contents is created to hold the metadata.
 This file is a sibling to the actual data directory in the Azure Managed Lustre file system.

+## Import data from Blob Storage

+You can configure integration with Blob Storage during [cluster creation](create-file-system-portal.md#blob-integration), or you can [manually create an import job](create-manual-import-job.md) any time after the cluster is created.

-## Filter blob imports using a prefix
+### Filter blob imports using a prefix

 When importing data from a blob container, you can specify one or more prefixes to filter the data imported into the Azure Managed Lustre file system.
 Contents that match one of the prefixes are added to a metadata record in the file system.
 When clients request a file, its contents are retrieved from the blob container and stored in the file system.